Healthy Homes Assessment Waterloo

 Home Assessments Waterloo for Rental Properties

-There are a variety of concerns to look over in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to check during a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

-• Is the heater equipped with enough capacity?
+• Can the unit heat up enough capacity?

-• Does the house have sufficient ventilation including extractor fans?
+• Does the home have sufficient ventilation including extractor fans?

 home assessments for rental properties